-- Dry roast moong dal till you get a nice aroma.
+- Add moong dal to a cooker or pot.
+Dry roast on a medium heat till you get a nice aroma.

 Making moong dal payasam

-- Stir in milk as needed to bring it to a consistency and begin to cook on a low flame.
+- Pour the thin coconut milk or milk to the dal and bring it to a gentle boil on a low flame.

 1. Dry roast half cup moong dal until aromatic.
 You can directly roast in pressure cooker or pot as well.

-4. Add coconut milk or milk and stir well.
+5. Add cardamom powder, ginger powder & the thin coconut milk or milk and stir well.
 Cook on a low flame for a while or until it begins to bubble.
-Switch off the flame.